KhekhaevSalekh/next-auth-Yandex-issue/README.md

 - If you run the project and open it in Google Chrome, then select 'Slow 3G' in the network settings of the DevTools, the issue disappears.

 ## Solutions:
-- I discovered a solution where clicking the SIGN IN button opens the website in a new tab.
+- I found a solution where clicking the SIGN IN button opens the website in a new tab.
 However, this behavior isn't ideal.
 The website should open in the same tab instead.